carpentries-incubator/shell-extras/_episodes/09-commandsubstitution.md

 ---
 layout: page
-title: Shell Variables
+title: Command Substitution
-subtitle: Command Subsitution
+subtitle: How to substitute variables with command outputs.
 minutes: 15
 objectives:
 - Understand the need for flexibility regarding arguments